reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 4. Splunk, and
 5. Any custom HTTP endpoint or HTTP endpoints owned by supported third-party service providers like Datadog, Dynatrace, LogicMonitor, MongoDB, New Relic, and Sumo Logic.

-We have chosen our destination as `S3` and configured an S3 bucket that will receive the streaming data delivered by our Firehose delivery stream.
+For our example, we have chosen our destination as `S3` and configured an S3 bucket that will receive the streaming data delivered by our Firehose delivery stream.

 Apart from this we also need to assign an IAM service role to the Kinesis Firehose service with an access policy that allows it to write to the S3 bucket.